Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 HRT has shown promising results in reducing skin-picking behaviors and promoting positive habit change.
 Research studies have demonstrated its effectiveness in reducing the frequency and intensity of skin-picking episodes, improving overall quality of life, and reducing associated distress and impairment.

-BFRBs and NOCD
+BFRBs and virtual treatment

 The close relationship between OCD and BRFBs, such as excoriation disorder, led NOCD to train our licensed therapists in HRT, bringing accessible, effective care to people struggling with these commonly misunderstood conditions.
 And incidentally, it’s not uncommon for BFRBs and OCD to co-occur.